rust-lang/book/README.md

 ## Requirements

-Building the book requires [mdBook], ideally the same version that rust-lang/rust uses in [this file][rust-mdbook].
+Building the book requires [mdBook], ideally, the same version that rust-lang/rust uses in [this file][rust-mdbook].
 To get it:

 [mdBook]: https://github.com/rust-lang-nursery/mdBook